tfha/syntetic_rock_joint_generation_for_ml/.github/copilot_instructions.md

 - Since I have defined the `ml_segmentation` package as include from `src` in the `pyproject.toml` file you can import functionality from the package using only `ml_segmentation`.
 - Configuration management follows a strict pattern:
   - Hydra is used ONLY in the running scripts (in `scripts` directory) to load configuration values from YAML files
-  - Configuration values are validated using Pydantic models defined in `schema_config.py`
+  - Configuration values are validated using Pydantic models defined in `schema_config.py`.
+When you add a new config value you should also add it to the Pydantic model in `schema_config.py`.
   - The validated Pydantic model (`pcfg`) should be used throughout the code, NOT the raw Hydra config (`cfg`)
   - No Hydra imports or usage should appear in the package functionality (in `ml_segmentation` package)
   - This approach provides: 1) Type safety with IDE completion, 2) Validation of required fields, 3) Centralized configuration management, and 4) Clear separation between configuration and functionality